Culture & People

 How to measure the balanced scorecard

 The balanced scorecard provides the balance between financial and non-financial measures and connects business strategy elements like mission, vision and core values with operational elements such as initiatives and objectives.
-Generally there are no more than 20 measures spread across the financial and non-financial topics.
+Generally, there are no more than 20 measures spread across the financial and non-financial topics.

 Measurement is taken through performance measures which are designed to be understood easily and acted upon quickly.
 Performance measures are divided into leading and trailing measures.

-Benefits of balanced scorecard
+Benefits of balanced scorecards

 Since the processes of collecting, reporting and distributing balanced scorecard information can be complicated and filled with procedural problems, simple organizations often delegate an individual who is in charge of the BSC activities, while more complex organizations use balanced scorecard reporting software to automate the production and distribution of these reports.

-The balanced scorecard has become an extremly powerful tool to ensure alignment through strategy maps, improve communication through a common language, ultimately leading to a better performing organization that is intuned with its business strategy.
+The balanced scorecard has become an extremely powerful tool to ensure alignment through strategy maps, improve communication through a common language, ultimately leading to a better performing organization that is intuned with its business strategy.